Arcitec/pfUI-ZezThemes/README.md

 - `ZezRetro-Diablo`
 - `ZezRetro-Gryphons`

+## Activating a Theme

-*To activate a theme, go to "pfUI Config: Settings: General: Profiles" (dropdown menu).*
+To activate a theme, go to *"pfUI Config: Settings: General: Profiles" (dropdown menu).*

-*Select a theme, and then press "Load Profile".*
+Select a theme, and then press *"Load Profile".*

+## Applying Theme Updates

+If you update this addon, pfUI requires you to manually activate the theme again to see the changes.
+This is because pfUI saves separate per-character theme configurations, which contain a permanent *copy* of the last-loaded theme's settings.